microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

   YEAH  YOU SHOULD BE PROUD YOU CREATED A SAMPLE WEB SITE

 ## Step 5: What we have now is a sample web application that got deployed by Microsoft.
-We need to deploy our application
+Lets deploy our actual application!

 1. In the Azure Portal, search for **App Services**